Neves-Rafael/Neves-Rafael/readme.md

 ###

-<h3 align="center">👩‍💻  About Me</h3>
+<h3 align="left">👩‍💻  About Me</h3>

 ###

-<p align="center">I'm Rafael Neves from Brazil.
+<p align="left">I'm Rafael Neves from Brazil.
 I'm currently studying Javascript for Fullstack seeking to improve more and more to have a positive impact on people through technology!<br><br>- 🔭 I'm available for work and freelance.<br>- 📚 I'm currently learning typescript and react.<br>-👨‍💻 Most of my projects are available on Github.<br>- ⚡ feel free to send me a message.</p>

 ###